Go to Reviews.org AU Edition

 Why get satellite internet service?

-If you’re interested in satellite internet, it might because there’s no other option for internet service in your area; however, satellite internet has made strides to compete with the likes of cable internet.
+Thankfully, satellite internet has made strides to compete with the likes of cable internet and DSL.
 For example, if you’re looking for plans with download speeds of 5 to 25 Mbps, you’ll notice satellite internet pricing is comparable to some cable internet providers.